 Under the Policy Framework, the Board is the approval authority for this policy and A&F is the approval authority for the related procedures.
+The procedures were approved by A&F at their meeting on November 20, 2019.

-We are seeking the committee's:

-- (a) recommendation for Board approval of the Information Security Policy and PCI Sustainability Policy; and - (b) approval of the PCI Sustainability Procedures.
+We are seeking the Board's approval of the Information Security Policy and PCI Sustainability Policy.

 The PCI DSS was established in 2006 to protect the major global credit card transaction processors from financial exposure due to merchants' security practices.
 PCI DSS sets stringent standards for how credit card information is received, processed and stored.
 The credit card consortia focused on merchants with the heaviest volumes first, and is now turning its attention to the lightest merchant category - the category that includes the university.